claytonwramsey/www/content/blog/dumpster2.md

 dumpster::unsync::collect(); // still collects foo!
 ```

+You might not think that a garbage collector is useful in Rust, but it shows up in surprisingly many places.
+I personally got into garbage collection while implementing a language runtime: Rust is a great language for writing interpreters, but unlike Go or Java, you can't rely on the language runtime to do garbage collection for you.
+Likewise, it's a big help in graph algorithms, which can have pointer spaghetti going all over the place.

 ## All in on dynamic dispatch

 To collect cycles, `dumpster` needs some way of inspecting every garbage collected value for any `Gc`s that they may contain.
-We achive our inspection by forcing garbage-collected values to implement a special trait, called `Trace`.
+We achieve our inspection by forcing garbage-collected values to implement a special trait, called `Trace`.
 `Trace` borrows the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern): every time we want to do something to a garbage-collected value, we ask that value to accept a visitor, delegate that visitor to its fields, recursively going down until it reaches a `Gc`.

 ```rust